andydlindsay/teaches-stuff/02_meeting/README.md

 # Meeting 02

 ### Talking Points
+- [ ] What each test covers and how to prepare
 - [ ] Pseudocode
 - [ ] Whiteboarding
-- [ ] What each test covers and how to prepare
+- [ ] Do students need Vagrant?
+Do they eventually use their own environment?

 ### Weekly Exams
 * Mock Exam: